BACK THEN I was still all bounce and bliss about drugs -

 The House Tent.

 I pursed my lips and weighed my options.
-And this swaying and weighing might have gone on for a while had I not at that moment spotted Cassy picking her way across the olive liquefaction . . .
+And this swaying and weighing might have gone on for a long time had I not at that moment spotted Cassy picking her way across the olive liquefaction . . .

 * * * *